nalej/docs/tutorials/appdeployment_wclusters.md

     help > appDescExample.json
 ```

 It creates a basic application descriptor for you \(called `appDescExample.json`in this case\), with a Wordpress instance and a mySQL database associated to it.
-To learn more about them, please visit [this link](../applications/app_descriptors.md), where you can find an extensive tutorial on how to make your own.
+To learn more about them, please read [this document](../applications/app_descriptors.md), where you can find an extensive tutorial on how to make your own.

 ### Adding the application descriptor to the system